 Other similar types of discharges that pose a low threat to water quality, yet technically must be regulated under a surface water discharge permit.

-Low-threat point source discharges may be permitted to surface waters and may be exempted from the Basin Plan seasonal and year-round point source discharge prohibition and discharge flow limitation, provided that the following conditions are met:
+Low threat point source discharges may be permitted to surface waters and may be exempted from the Basin Plan seasonal and year-round point source discharge prohibition and discharge flow limitation, provided that the following conditions are met:

 The discharge shall not adversely affect the beneficial uses of the receiving water or cause a condition of nuisance.